-The task is clear: Get the disadvantages and improve them.
+The task is clear: Work on the disadvantages of a regular support chat and improve them.
 Our approach is as follows:

 - We’re setting an agent as inactive, if the agent doesn’t accept new chat requests or the WebApp is offline.
-This way, your support staff can take breaks without your customers waiting ages for a reaction (see above point)
+This way, your support staff can take breaks without your customers waiting ages for a reaction (see point above)

-- Zammad will tries to adapt your main website colors to the chat.
-You can also adjust those colors allowing you to integrate the Chat into your website, as it would have always been there.
+- Zammad will try to adapt your main website colors to the chat.
+You can also adjust those colors allowing you to integrate the chat into your website, like it has been there before.

 Configuration of the Chat widget¶